A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Related Work

 Arabic-script HTR remains challenging because the script is inherently cursive and context-dependent: the same letter may take different shapes depending on whether it appears in isolated, initial, medial, or final position, and many letters differ only by dots or optional diacritics (tashkīl/ḥarakāt), which are small and easily missed in degraded scans.
 These properties complicate segmentation and increase confusion among visually similar characters, especially in historical material with diverse calligraphic styles and layout noise \cite{saeed2024muharaf,salaheldin2025advancements, yousuf2025handwritten}.

-Early Arabic-script HTR work utilized hidden markov models and handcrafted features, focusing primarily on isolated word or subword recognition within closed-set lexicons, such as the IFN/ENIT dataset—a benchmark consisting of Tunisian town and city names \cite{el2011line,elzobi2013iesk,azeem2013effective}.
+Early Arabic-script HTR work utilized hidden markov models and handcrafted features, focusing primarily on isolated word or subword recognition within closed-set lexicons.
 While these systems achieved high precision on fixed vocabularies, they relied on explicit or semi-explicit segmentation assumptions, such as predefined sliding windows, grapheme hypotheses, or lexicon-driven alignment.
 This reliance limited their robustness to unconstrained handwriting and hindered effective generalization to open-vocabulary, line-level transcription.

 With the shift to deep learning, Arabic-script HTR increasingly moved toward segmentation-free sequence modeling that maps visual feature sequences directly to text, combining convolutional neural networks (CNNs) for feature extraction with recurrent sequence models (e.g., BLSTM, GRU, or MDLSTM) and training them using CTC \cite{graves2006connectionist}.
-A key motivation for adopting CTC is that, in HTR, the alignment between the input image sequence and the output character sequence is generally unknown; CTC enables end-to-end training by marginalizing over all valid alignments without requiring explicit frame-level or character-level segmentation.
+A key motivation for adopting CTC is that, in HTR the alignment between the input image sequence and the output character sequence is generally unknown; CTC enables end-to-end training by marginalizing over all valid alignments without requiring explicit frame-level or character-level segmentation.
 Within this paradigm, CRNN-style architectures based on a CNN–RNN–CTC design, as introduced by Shi et al. \cite{shi2016end}, became a common baseline, as they jointly learn visual representations and sequential dependencies while avoiding explicit segmentation.
 Variants of this design, often strengthened through deeper convolutional backbones, data augmentation, or architectural refinements, were subsequently adopted across multiple Arabic-script languages \cite{saeed2024muharaf,ul2022convolutional, bouchal2025towards}.